The Steven and Jann Paul Hall for Science and Engineering

 One of the aspects that makes Paul Hall so groundbreaking is that each floor will be arranged by research theme.
 Your generosity would provide an inviting space to help scientists and engineers be inspired to work together around these themes, unbound by discipline.
 Each of the building’s faculty/staff offices will furnish space for principal investigators or graduate students and can also serve as satellite office space to draw investigators from other parts of campus.
 Each office will give Tulanians a comfortable room for day-to-day operations, including meetings with students and colleagues.

 Office space will assist principal investigators who conduct life-changing research.
-A critical consideration in designing Paul Hall is establishing places – commons areas, conference rooms, and offices – where people can congregate outside their labs to talk with one another.
+A critical consideration in designing Paul Hall is establishing places – commons areas, conference rooms and offices – where people can congregate outside their labs to talk with one another.
 These offices will be places where great minds can meet and exchange ideas.

 LEARNING